criani/simplescan/README.md

 - Running SimpleScan directly on your host requires you to manage the dependencies and environment configurations yourself.
 - For any issues or contributions, feel free to open an issue or a pull request in this repository.

+**LICENSE**
+SimpleScan is a simple, web based frontend that allows for running Nmap based vulnerability scans and reviewing the results in a user friendly way.
+Copyright (C) 2023  Chris Riani

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.